windkh/node-red-contrib-telegrambot/README.md

 # Warning
-The nodes are tested with v4.2.1  (ECMAScript 6).
+The nodes are tested with nodejs 8.11.1 and node-red 0.18.4.
-The project is still under construction.

 # Usage